ronanf-temp/lendesk-auth/readme.md

 - I have never used redis in a production environment and so may not have followed best practices
 - Given more time I would have liked to add some tests
 - I focused on ensuring clean architecture with a clear divide between each layer, e.g. controllers/business logic/data access while also meeting the projects requirements
+- I used express-validator to validate requests, express as a server framework and bcrypt for password encryption
+- I did not implement an actual auth system, e.g. providing a JWT or some kind of token upon successful login.
+It seemed out of scope for this project but could easily be implemented if needed.

 Please get in touch if you have any questions or issues running the project.